-Positive Behavior Support (PBS) considers what is important to the person and for the person and implements those values into a comprehensive plan to address challenging behavior.
-PBS focuses on valued outcomes such as teaching or strengthening skills, enhancing relationships, and increasing participation in the community.
+Positive Behavior Support (PBS) is an evidence-based, person-centered framework focused on decreasing problem behavior and increasing quality of life by understanding and resolving the purpose behind the behavior.
+PBS considers what is important to the person and for the person, and applies those values into a comprehensive plan to address challenging behavior.

-OTAC behavior support staff provides specialized training and technical assistance to families and service providers who directly support people with developmental/intellectual disabilities.
+OTAC Behavior Professionals provide specialized training and coaching to families and service providers who directly support people with intellectual/developmental disabilities.
+This might include:

-All training and technical assistance provided is delivered with the aim of enabling community providers to support persons (both children and adults) with disabilities in a manner that assures health, safety and rights, and enhances the provider’s knowledge or ability to best support people in integrated residential, school and employment settings.
+All training and consulting services are delivered with the aim of enabling community providers to support both children and adults with disabilities in a manner that assures health, safety, and rights, and enhances the provider’s knowledge or ability to best support people in integrated residential, school and employment settings.

 Examples of OTAC services in this area include:

 - Positive Behavior Support offered in different service settings, such as schools, mental health facilities, employment settings, family homes, and foster homes

 - Diagnosis specific training, such as Co-Occurring (Mental Health-Developmental Disability) Diagnoses and Autism Spectrum Disorders

 - Designing effective supports through structure & visual strategies